BlockScience/subspace/README.md

 #### Economic Modeling with cadCAD

+**What is cadCAD?**
 Complex Adaptive Dynamics Computer-Aided Design (cadCAD) is a python based modeling framework for modeling, simulation, and validation of complex systems designs.

+**What is being mapped with a general simulation?**
+- cadCAD model is the rules of the game
+- cadCAD allows defines how stocks evolve each timestep to create data sets called trajectories.
+- the cadCAD model is a data generator
+- [structure.py](subspace_model/structure.py) is a high-level big picture of those rules.
+- [logic.py](subspace_model/logic.py) contains granular definitions of those rules.
+- the data has been generated through a representation of the system

+**What does the data look like?**
+- Given a simulation run, data is output as a compressed pickle file (pandas dataframe)
+- The data contains the trajectories of the state variables and metrics of the system over all timesteps

+**What can be done with this data?**
+- See the [methodology](#methodology) and [analysis](#analysis-results) sections below

 Given a model of a complex system, cadCAD can simulate the impact that a set of actions might have on it.
 This helps users make informed, rigorously tested